mikaelabona/tavern/README.md

 # Housing Policy Survey

-Here are some results from a survey about housing policy in America.
-What do these results suggest about the likely success of a campaign advocating for policies that allow local governments to approve housing projects?
-What ambiguity is there?
-How confident would you be in your predictions based on these survey results, and why?

 ## Summary of Findings
 The topline survey data point to a landscape where support for faster or automatic approval of compliant housing projects is **present but not consolidated**.
 Across the relevant questions, support generally falls in the **38–42%** range, with opposition close behind and a large share of respondents reporting that they are not sure.
 This combination suggests a public that recognizes the housing shortage, but is unsure about what solutions actually work.